Jtfinlay/gatsby-blog/posts/aspnet-docker/aspnet-docker.md

 ![Add docker support to an existing project](./add-docker-support.PNG)

-In the next post, we will take a look at what was included in the project when adding Docker support, and what it means.
+In the next post, we will take a look at what the changes that occur when adding Docker Support.
+Specifically, [A look at the ASP.NET Core Dockerfile](./asp-net-core-dockerfile/).